release.yml

 GITHUB_TOKEN cannot trigger further workflow runs — a security restriction GitHub imposes to prevent infinite loops.
 The version-bump commit and back-merge PR created in the next job need to re-trigger CI on develop.
 A GitHub App token bypasses this restriction.
 See GitHub App Setup.

-3. merge-2-develop
+3. back-merge-2-develop

 Opens a PR to keep develop in sync with master after the release.
-The branch is named merge/<version>.
+The branch is named back-merge/<version>.

 The job also handles the version bump logic.
 It reads the patch component of the release version: